makstyle119/database-design/README.md

         - but one student can have multiple classes as well
     - if anything have many-to-many relation we will add a bridge/intermediate table.
         - this table will have student_id and class_id as well.
+    - usually between three or more tables but every two tables will have one-to-many relationship between primary and bridge table (binary relation)

 ## key Points
 - *One Entity - (table) should only contain relevant data*